LizzyHines/lizzy-hines/README.md

 # lizzy-hines
-This is my Personal Website.
+This is my personal website.